-The Challenge Ahead If the thesis set forth here is valid and the days of traditional content controls are truly numbered, what happens next?
+If the thesis set forth here is valid and the days of traditional content controls are truly numbered, what happens next?
 Specifically, if government restrictions become largely ineffective or constitutionally impermissible, will parents or others be left powerless to stop what some believe is an onslaught of objectionable material?

 This is reasonable concern.
 Like most parents, there are some types of content that I do not want my children to see or hear, especially at a very young age.
 And access to such materials is growing increasingly easy as children begin using communications technologies at earlier ages.
 Meanwhile, children continue to grow increasing technology-savvy.
 Since the rise of the personal computing in the 1980s and the Internet in the 1990s, there has been a running joke about how kids have to teach their parents and even teachers how to use these new digital tools.

 No doubt, there is a great deal of truth in that notion.
 But does that mean children will be left on their own and expected to raise themselves in cyberspace?
 Are we facing a sort of “Lord of the Flies” scenario in which there are no constraints on what our children can do and they are left to enact rules of the road for themselves?

 This seems to be the fear many parents and policymakers have today when they express frustration about what their children can see and hear in our media-saturated culture.
 To some, information abundance is a curse instead of a blessing; a problem to be dealt with, possibly even through extreme government measures such as “great wall” solutions or harsh liability sanctions like Goldsmith and Wu suggest.